Stock exchange listing

 Is order to assist with the preparation of the application for listing, BSE has made a data form which applicants are not obliged to submit but which may prove to be a great help for the issuer when submitting the application for listing.

-What is the difference between listing equities on Prime Market, Standard Market or T Market?
+What is the difference between listing equities on Prime, Standard and Xtend Markets?

-Admission of equity series may be requested to any of the three markets of BSE (Prime, Standard or T).
-On the Standard and T Markets there are no requirements regarding the size of the company, whereas on the Prime Market, the market value of the series of securities intended for listing must reach HUF 5 billion.
+Admission of equity series may be requested to any of the two regulated market categories of BSE (Prime or Standard) or to Xtend.
+On the Xtend Market there are no requirements regarding the size of the company, whereas on the Prime and Standard Markets, the market value of the series of securities intended for listing must reach HUF 5 billion or HUF 250 million, respectively .

 Are there any listing requirements regarding the company’s business operations or financial result?